MrGlockenspiel/activate-linux/ARGS.md

 # Arguments for activate-linux

-Activate linux takes command line arguments for custom text and scaling.
+Activate linux takes command line arguments for all customizable options.

-There are 5 different options for command line arguments: a custom main message, scale percent, custom main and secondary message, all 3 options, or all 3 options and custom color.

 Scaling is used to display the message correctly on screens of different resolutions.
 100% is based on 1080p.
 It also affects the offset from the corner of the screen so is not reccomended to be changed unless you are not using a 1080p screen.